legalize-dev/legalize-nl/nl/BWBV0006309.md

 ##### Article 1.
 Mission of the Union

-1. The mission of the Union shall be to integrate the common objectives of the member countries or territories regarding matters that promote the modernization of basic postal services, through the execution of individual and collective projects that will guarantee territorial integration, the continuous improvement of quality and the development and modernization of administrative, operational and legal processes.
+The mission of the Union shall be to strengthen by means of international cooperation the regional integration of the postal sector, and to ensure high-quality postal services for all persons, and the reform and modernization of the sector, in a manner that promotes sustainable development.

 ##### Article 2.
-Objectives of the Union
+Aims of the Union

-The Union shall have the following objectives:
+The Union shall have the following aims:

 - a).
-To promote the provision of universal postal service and the development of the postal sector in the region, by reforming it in the member countries or territories, transforming and modernizing its organizations and training its human resources;
+To promote the provision of a universal postal service and the development of the postal sector in the region, by reforming it in the member countries or territories, transforming and modernizing its organizations and training its human resources;

 - b).
 To coordinate and promote efficient cooperation for postal development in the member countries or territories;

 - c).
 To coordinate and promote the exchange of information and knowledge in the operational, regulatory and governmental spheres;

 - d).
-To improve the quality of service and the interconnection and security of the networks, by promoting and applying information and communications technology that will allow a measurement of the performance of postal services as well as greater reliability in the exchange of data among member countries or territories, and thus help satisfy the needs of users and customers;
+To improve the quality of service and the interconnection and security of the networks, by promoting and applying information and communications technology that will allow measurement of the performance of postal services as well as greater reliability in the exchange of data among member countries or territories, and thus help satisfy the needs of users and customers;

 - e).
 To guarantee the integration of its actions and strategies within the framework of the World Postal Strategy adopted by the Universal Postal Union (“UPU”), favouring interaction, coordination and communication with that organization, other Restricted Unions, other international organizations and other parties associated with the postal sector.